Chapter 4:

 2 Chron 16:9

-For, as regards Jehovah, his eyes are roving about through all the earth to show his strength in behalf of those whose heart is complete toward him.
+For the eyes of Jehovah are roving about through all the earth to show his strength in behalf of those whose heart is complete toward him.

 Matt 10:29